-Historic buildings also contribute significantly to community identity by providing continuity and helping support a sense of place; especially when integrated within the fabric of a community.
+Historic buildings also contribute significantly to community identity by providing continuity and helping support a sense of place, especially when integrated within the fabric of a community.
 The historic Flower Theater and Shopping Center in Long Branch are fine examples of a post-war planned commercial/entertainment complex executed in a modernist style.
-The environmental setting, 8701-8733 Flower Avenue, is a 2.4-acre parcel, which also includes the parking area located in front of the retail building and the parking lot to the north.
-Designed by Frank Grad and Sons of Newark, NJ and Washington, DC as separate buildings, but unified through materials and detailing, it is representative of the functional nature of modernist architecture.
-To build on those features, the Plan recommends:
+The Flower Theater, which opened to the public in 1950, was designed by John J. Zink, a renowned theater architect.
+The Plan recommends the following.

-- Integrating the complex into the redevelopment of the Long Branch Town Center. - Designating the Flower Theater and Shopping Center on the Master Plan of Historic Plan for Historic Preservation.
+- Integrate any proposed redevelopment into the Long Branch Town Center. - Add the Flower Theater to the Locational Atlas and Index of Historic Sites.